1. Policy Statement

 i.
 Final Selection

 The supervising authority will evaluate the candidates by means of personal interviews and by such other information as may be obtained.
 Before making a final selection, the supervising authority will meet with the search committee.
 In the case of searches for chancellors and vice presidents, the president will consult with the regents in the final selection process and the regents may be involved in interviewing candidates recommended by the president if they so desire.
+Before the president identifies any candidate as a finalist for the position of chancellor, the president shall notify the candidate of his or her intention and obtain the candidate’s permission to advance him or her as a finalist.
 Following the supervising authority's evaluation of the candidates, he/she will present the selection to the appointing authority.
 The supervising authority may also ask the search committee for additional candidates.
 The supervising authority shall be solely responsible for discussion with the candidates concerning conditions and perquisites of employment.

 j.
 Composition of the Search Committee